The Three Most Inspiring Nonprofits of 2017

 22Stars Foundation – Kampala and Jinja, Uganda

 I learned about the 22Stars Foundation on the Nomad Cruise this spring when its founder, a Dutch woman named Stella Airoldi, gave a presentation about her unique “nomad” journey.
 Stella, who first visited Uganda in 2009 to conduct research for her master’s thesis, launched 22Stars Jewelry in 2013 to create jobs for women living in the Acholi Quarters of Kampala, many of whom are refugees from war and are HIV positive.
 22Stars now employs 40 women, both in the Acholi Quarters and the Danida slum in Jinja, who make beautiful paper jewelry that is sold around the world.

 The 22Stars Foundation provides educational opportunities for the children of the jewelry makers, and supports local entrepreneurs through small business trainings and zero-interest loans.
 In less than one year, Stella found sponsors for nearly 200 children to go to school!
 The foundation also provides the children with other basic necessities like clean water, medicine and mosquito nets, and every weekend they are fed a hot, healthy lunch.

 How you can help: There are several ways to help the families of 22Stars including purchasing the handmade jewelry and sponsoring a child’s education.
-And if you are a digital nomad, consider attending a Social Workation in Uganda – the next one is in March.
+And if you are a digital nomad, consider attending a Social Workation in Uganda.

 Niños de Guatemala – Antigua, Guatemala